wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/ai-coding-ish.md

 ## Recipes

+Here are a few examples of novel / interesting workflows and I've come across and found helpful.
+I've included some embeds of chats using one of the tools I maintain for work.

+- [SQL Query help](https://chat.0x01.ai/share/WkIoArI) &middot; SQL has always been something that I never seem to develop strong muscle memory for.
+Given the highly structured nature of SQL, it seems immune to good documentation.
+There are many, many reasonable queries that I can describe in plain english, but then I fail to remember the syntax to get there in the query.
+Usually there's a lot of trial and error to get working chunks of a query to come together.
+LLMs significantly tighten the feedback loop.
 - [Git Explainer](https://chat.0x01.ai/share/FEuWEKM) &middot; I know that git subcommands exist but I've never been able to keep them straight beyond the core of my daily get workflow: pull, push, checkout, commit, clone, rebase, stash, & merge are about all I have room for.
 - [Calendar Availability](https://chat.openai.com/g/g-0yja9C7Ik-calendar-availability) &middot; A custom GPT that takes a screenshot of a calendar and responds with a text block of your availability.
 I used to have an entire [side project](https://github.com/wookiehangover/when.works) just for doing this!